21st of the 1st month 2020/2021.

-As we consider the events that took place, we are able to see very powerful pictures and parables of our Master.
+As we consider these events that took place, we are able to see very powerful pictures and parables of our Master.

-As we consider the parable behind the exodus, we can take note that, based on the assumption of this timing of journeying from stop to stop, that took place during Matzot, that on the 4th day of Matzot the Sea of Reeds was split open!
+As we consider the parable behind the exodus, we can take note that, based on the assumption of this timing of journeying from stop to stop, that took place during Matzot, from a perspective of the text being a clear parable for us, that on the 4th day of Matzot the Sea of Reeds was split open!

 There is much to celebrate, as we set this day apart and recognise how sweet to the taste our Master’s Word is!

 Tehillah/Psalm 119:103 “How sweet to my taste has Your word been, more than honey to my mouth!”

 On this day we celebrate the sweet joy of redemption and the full work of our Master that will be competed in us when He returns!

 Our responsibility now, is to guard the Word with joy and put off all bitterness, as we live set-apart lives, for He who heals us is set-apart!.

 We also take note how this day can picture for us many who will be bitter on the Day of יהוה and will blaspheme His Name, while those who have accepted the work of our Redeemer, will find refuge in Him and rejoice at His return..

 What we recognise, by this stop at Marah, is that there was still a long journey that lay ahead and this journey required proper obedience and so, as we close this Feast of Matzot today, we too recognise that the journey that is ahead is long and needs proper steadfast endurance, in order to walk, and work out, our deliverance with fear and trembling.